emaz2718/SM_and_MC_course/MC/overview.md

 Hence we can replace $α(o → n)$ as $π(o → n)$

 $acc(o → n) = N(n)π(n → o)/N(o)π(o → n)$

+Finally, apart from the need for α to be symmetric, a second condition exists that π(o → n) must satisfy.
+This is that the process must be ergodic, meaning that on going from o → n a consistency must be present.
+Independent of how the o state is achieved, for that step, it must be the only outcome.

 ### Ensuring Convergence